Help

 Lead Lists

 The filter field accepts a Close Advanced Filter JSON object — the same query format Close uses internally for its search.
-You can build your filter in Close's search UI and paste the resulting query JSON into Robin.
-Robin passes this filter directly to the Close API to find matching leads.
+Build the filter in Close's search UI, then paste the resulting query JSON into Robin.
+Robin passes this filter to the Close API to find matching leads.

 {"limit": ..., "query": {...}}) or just the inner query object